THICConPump/THICC/README.md

 # THICC

-### THICC is an automated Solana liquidity management bot designed for pump.fun / PumpSwap AMM creator tokens.
+### THICC is an automated Solana liquidity boosting tool designed for pump.fun tokens that have successfully migrated onto PumpSwap.

 It runs a continuous strategy loop that: